 - If the art is sensitive to ultraviolet light, a UV blocking filter should be used.

-- If the art is behind glass, positioning the art light to not be seen on the glass should be considered when art is positioned above eye level.
+- If the art is behind glass, positioning the art light sourceto not be seen on the glass should be considered when art is positioned above eye level.

-- If the artist used paint that has a sheen, positioning the art light to not cause glare on the art must be considered when art is positioned above eye level.
+- If the art is a matte finish photograph, or if an artist used varnish over a textured oil or acrylic painting,the varnish may cause light to scatter forming a glare zone.
+Positioning the art light to not cause glare on the art must be considered when art is positioned above eye level.